V. S. Ramachandran: Obsessive-compulsive disorder (OCD)

-Popularization of science
+Popularity

 Ramachandran is the author of several books on neurology such as Phantoms in the Brain (1998) and The Tell-Tale Brain (2010).
 Phantoms in the Brain became the basis for a 2001 PBS Nova special.

 In 2003, the BBC chose Ramachandran to deliver that year's Reith Lectures, a series of radio lectures.
 Ramachandran's five radio talks on the topic "The Emerging Mind" were afterward published as a book with the same title.

 Ramachandran has also given talks, including TED talks in 2007 and 2010.

 In 1997, Newsweek included him on a list of one hundred "personalities whose creativity or talent or brains or leadership will make a difference in the years ahead."
 In 2008, Foreign Policy included Ramachandran as one of its "World's Top 100 Public Intellectuals."
 Similarly, in 2011, Time listed Ramachandran as one of "the most influential people in the world" on the "Time 100 list".
-Both the Time and the Prospect selections were decided by public voting on a longer list of names proposed by the organization.